 - 7.2.3.1 Teachers can help Indigenous students succeed by 1. valuing the knowledge, abilities and experiences that students bring to the classroom; - 2. developing and implementing appropriate instructional and evaluation strategies; - 3. treating students with compassion and understanding and paying attention to their individual learning needs as well as their physical, personal, social, mental, emotional and spiritual well-being; - 4. recognizing that, for some Indigenous students, English may be a second language; - 5. striving to eliminate racism and racial harassment in the classroom and school; and - 6. building positive relationships with Indigenous parents, families and communities.
-[2013, 2019] - 7.2.3.2 The Government of Alberta should urge school authorities, in consultation with Indigenous families and communities, to develop plans, protocols and services to help Indigenous students make the transition from home to school, from rural to urban settings, from one grade to another, from one school or school authority to another, from school to postsecondary education, and from postsecondary education to the workforce.
-[2013, 2019] - 7.2.3.3 School authorities should support Indigenous students by affirming their cultures, languages, histories, world views and ways of knowing.
-[2013, 2019] - 7.2.3.4 School authorities should actively recruit and hire school-based Indigenous liaison personnel to work with Indigenous parents, families and communities in an effort to increase the prospect that Indigenous students will succeed in school.
-[2013, 2019] - 7.2.3.5 School readiness and early intervention programs developed in collaboration with Indigenous parents, families and communities are an important way of ensuring that Indigenous students have a successful start to school.
-[2013, 2019]
+[2013, 2023] - 7.2.3.2 The Government of Alberta should urge school authorities, in consultation with Indigenous families and communities, to develop plans, protocols and services to help Indigenous students make the transition from home to school, from rural to urban settings, from one grade to another, from one school or school authority to another, from school to postsecondary education, and from postsecondary education to the workforce.

+[2013, 2023] - 7.2.3.3 School authorities should support Indigenous students by affirming their cultures, languages, histories, world views and ways of knowing.
+[2013, 2023] - 7.2.3.4 School authorities should actively recruit, hire and support school- based Indigenous staff to increase engagement with Indigenous parents, families and communities in an effort to increase Indigenous student success and achievement.
+[2013, 2023] - 7.2.3.5 School readiness and early intervention programs developed in collaboration with Indigenous parents, families and communities are an important way of ensuring that Indigenous students have a successful start to school.
+[2013, 2023]

-- 7.2.3.6 The Government of Alberta should provide school authorities with increased funding to enable them to develop school-based programs and initiatives that enhance student success and high school completion rates among Indigenous students.
-[2013, 2019] - 7.2.3.7 The Government of Alberta should include the Association as a partner in any initiative that it undertakes to help Indigenous students to succeed in school.
-[2013, 2019]
+7.2.3.6 The Government of Alberta should provide school authorities with increased funding to enable them to develop school- based programs and initiatives that enhance student success and high school completion rates among Indigenous students.

+7.2.3.7 The Government of Alberta should include the Association as a partner in any initiative that it undertakes to help Indigenous students to succeed in school.
+[2013, 2023]